 ‘The Originals’: Joseph Morgan Says Fans Created 1 Crucial Part of the Show

 The power The Originals fandom has.
-Joseph Morgan and his co-stars are eternally grateful to the show’s loyal viewers.
+The Originals cast, including Joseph Morgan and his co-stars, are eternally grateful to the show’s loyal viewers.
 Not just because they helped them have a successful five-season run, but also because they helped make the show happen in the first place.
-In a recent interview, Klaus Mikaelson himself dished on how The CW’s first successful spinoff was made and how fans contributed to its creation.
+In a recent interview, Klaus Mikaelson himself dished on how The CW‘s first successful spinoff was made and how fans contributed to its creation.

 The Originals is set during the same timeframe as The Vampire Diaries up until a time-jump later in the series.
 If you were to watch The Vampire Diaries and The Originals in order, an extra entertaining way would be to overlap the two shows corresponding with the merged timelines.
 Here’s a full breakdown of the best viewing order, which includes Legacies.